dmz006/tanzu-om-template-diff/README.md

   -d, --dont-clean-folders    Don't Clean Temp Folder -v, --version               Print version and exit -h, --help                  Show this message

-If no options are entered a list of products and release versions will be displayed to select from
 ```
 ![alt text](https://raw.githubusercontent.com/dmz006/tanzu-om-template-diff/main/images/tanzu-product-config-diff.png "Sample Output")